Humanpredator/Travel-HeatMap/README.md

 ## How to Run
-Create virtual environment and install the requirements.txt Need Records.json, you get it from the google takeout.
+Create a virtual environment and install the requirements.txt<br>
+Need Records.json, you get it from Google takeout.<br>
-Run json_csv.py to convert the long. and lat. from json (Not required if you already have csv file) Run heat_map.py to generate heat map or run line_map.py to generate line map.
+Run json_csv.py to convert the long. and lat. from json (Not required if you already have CSV file)<br>
+Run heat_map.py to generate a heat map or run line_map.py to generate a line map.<br>